espocrm/documentation/docs/administration/troubleshooting.md

 #### Step 2.
 Change columns length in the database

-Go to phpMyAdmin > your database > your entity type table > Structure and change the fields Length/Values to 100.
+Then you need to amend the corresponding columns in your database by changing their length.
+You can do it manually or run a [hard rebuild](commands.md#hard-rebuild).

 #### Step 3.
 Rebuild

+*Not needed if you already run a hard rebuild.*

-Login as administrator in EspoCRM, go to Administration and click the Rebuild link or do it via [CLI](commands.md/#rebuild).
+Log in as an administrator in EspoCRM, go to Administration and click the *Rebuild*.
+You can also do it via [CLI](commands.md/#rebuild).

 ### Solution 2.
 Change the type for varchar fields from *Varchar* to *Text*